 Viasat's goal is to manage its Network to minimize the impact of congestion on traffic that is otherwise consistent with the Viasat Terms of Service.
-To accomplish this objective, Viasat's congestion management algorithm is designed to reduce the traffic load during periods of congestion.
+To accomplish this objective, Viasat's congestion management algorithm is designed to reduce the traffic load during periods of congestion, while giving a preference to (i.e., having a lesser effect on) Viasat Voice offered in the United States, Viasat Business service offered in the United States, and applications that require less transmission bandwidth such as web page browsing and email.
 Viasat determines the nature of relevant traffic using a technique called deep-packet inspection.
-During periods of congestion, bandwidth intensive applications, such as video streaming and file downloading, may be slowed more than other applications that require less transmission bandwidth.
+During periods of congestion, bandwidth intensive applications, such as video streaming and file downloading, may be slowed more than other applications.
 As a result, the quality of video streaming may be reduced and/or buffering may occur.
 In addition, file downloads may take longer to complete during periods of congestion.
 Under more severe congestion, all applications may need to be slowed, and in those instances, the time to download web pages may take longer.